by Chad Trewick of the SCAA Board and INTL FCStone

 In Costa Rica, where it has been hard for years to attract laborers for coffee, and where alternative opportunities exist as their economy develops, coffee is on a fast track to becoming a wealthy farmer’s hobby, provided said farmers find a market for the surely high-priced produce they will have after others have gone — that is if housing developments don’t replace all of the coffee in the country first.
 In Colombia, where the average age of a coffee farmer is approaching 60, the Federación Nacional de Cafeteros has tried with little success to woo younger farmers into coffee.
 Again, how can we blame this next generation when we know the challenges they have faced already in their lifetimes?

 An enormous challenge lies ahead for us in the coffee industry.
 A large part of it involves learning and absorbing new information to ensure our future viability.
 The most difficult part is going to be to accommodate the need for change, and then acting with meaningful and revolutionary actions that safeguard a more comprehensive and shared value chain.
 Since we are an industry that is so connected to our product and its storied supply lines, I am certain we will find our way forward.

-Chad Trewick is the owner of Reciprocafé LLC, a consultancy navigating shared value and measured and meaningful coffee value chain support.
+Chad Trewick is the owner of Reciprocafé LLC, a consultancy prioritizing shared value and measured and meaningful coffee value chain support.
 Trewick’s focus is to maintain access to green coffee as a raw material while strengthening the entire value chain encouraging scalable, mutually beneficial relationships.
-He is on the Specialty Coffee Association’s board of directors, and is vice chair of the Sustainability Advisory Council.
+He is on the Specialty Coffee Association’s board of directors, and is chair of the Sustainability Advisory Council.